psquared-dev/notes/aws/aws.md

 * EBS volumes are network drives with good but "limited" performance
 * If you need a high-performance hardware disk, use EC2 Instance Store
+* It is physically attached to the host which is running the instance.
 * Better I/O performance
 * EC2 Instance Store lose their storage if they're stopped (ephemeral)
 * Good for buffer/cache/scratch data / temporary content